 - Proving brand activity

 While the United States Patent and Trademark Office doesn’t monitor for infringement, they do expect trademark owners to do that work themselves.
 Neglecting to take action when infringement occurs, or to let trademarks that could harm yours be registered, may show that you’re not actively protecting your mark or brand.
-This can lead to lesser trademark rights or total abandonment of the mark.
+This can lead to lesser trademark rights or, eventually, abandonment of the mark.

-Ready to take the first big step in protecting your brand?
-Use Northwest’s Trademark Service to embark on your trademark registration journey today.
+Ready to take a big step in protecting your brand?
+Use Northwest’s Trademark Service to embark on your trademark registration journey.